iAmWillShepherd/event-triggered-notifications-tutorial/README.md

 [Automated messages](https://documentation.onesignal.com/docs/automated-messages) enable you to push notifications or emails when a user enters a segment and are a key building block for implementing event-triggered notifications.

-### How to creating an automated message
+### How to create an automated message

-We can create automated messages using The OneSignal Dashboard using the following steps.
+We can create automated messages using The OneSignal Dashboard by following these steps.

 1. Navigate to _Messages_
    ![automated-message-1](https://user-images.githubusercontent.com/1715082/136893452-2decb342-09e4-4e6a-aa15-724c3a92534e.png)